by Texas Homesteader ~

 Festive Packages Add A Finishing Touch

-Although I’m not near organized enough to have my shopping complete & all my packages wrapped & under the tree, you can see that even with what I do have completed so far the gifts actually help decorate the tree itself.
-And the gifts are all wrapped in a way that prevents mountains of trash from heading to the landfill on Christmas morning.
+I’m not near organized enough to have my shopping complete & all my packages wrapped & under the tree yet.
+But you can see that even with what I do have completed so far, the gifts actually help decorate the tree itself.
+And they’re all wrapped in a way that prevents mountains of trash from heading to the landfill on Christmas morning.

-This method keeps to a bare minimum the number of decorations that must be packed up and hauled into the attic at the end of each year.
-Now you know RancherMan is all over that mindset!
+By employing these tricks of decorating we have lots of festive punch in our home while keeping to a bare minimum the sheer volume of decorations.
+And that means less that must be packed up and hauled into the attic at the end of the season.
+Now you know RancherMan loves that!

 What about you – do you have sentimental decorations that you are sure to use each year?

 - How Will I Be Able To ‘Provide’ Christmas This Year?